AzmainBiswas/fetch-tools/README.md

 # fetch-tools
 simple and super fast fetch tools for terminal.
-Currently only work in debian linux. hi
+Currently only work in debian linux.